**This Chapter has been revised**

 …he was free.

-He lunged and a sharp pain suddenly bloomed over his face as reality crashed around him, waking him from his nightmare.
-He tumbled off of whatever it was he was laying on to hit the floor with loud thud.
-He scrambled to his feet and barreled through the unfamiliar place, knocking things over until he found the nearest bathroom.
-He lunged at the toilet and promptly emptied what little was in his stomach.
+He tumbled off of whatever it was he was laying on to hit the floor with a painful thud, the force jerking him back to reality.
+His stomach revolted and he scrambled to his feet.
+He blindly barreled through the unfamiliar place, knocking things over until he found the door to the bathroom.
+He lunged for the toilet and promptly emptied what little was in his stomach until all he could do was dry heave.

 He felt a presence kneel beside him as he took a shuddering breath, valiantly trying to keep a hold of himself.